Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

 \subsubsection{The scaled Gaussian distribution case}

-A scaled Gaussian distribution is beneficial as it adjusts variance to better fit data, making it more flexible for capturing different scales \cite{delmas2024}.
+A scaled Gaussian distribution---also called compound Gaussian---is beneficial as it adjusts variance to better fit data, making it more flexible for capturing different scales \cite{delmas2024}.
 This adaptability helps to reduce the influence of outliers by preventing them from disproportionately affecting the model.
-Namely, a vector $\xv$ following a scaled Gaussian distribution admits the stochastic representation: $\xv \isdef \sqrt{\tau}^{-1} \nv$ in which $\isdef$ stands for equal in distribution, the so-called texture parameter $\tau$ is a strictly positive random variable, $\tau\sim f(.|\psiv)$, and $\nv\sim \mathcal{N}(\muv,\Sigmab)$ stands for the speckle.
-For the sake of clarity, we assume that $\psiv$ is known (c.f. \cite{hippert2022} for unknown $\psiv$).
+Namely, a vector $\xv$ following a scaled Gaussian distribution admits the stochastic representation: $\xv \isdef \sqrt{\tau}^{-1} \nv$ in which $\isdef$ stands for equal in distribution, the so-called texture parameter $\tau$ is a strictly positive random variable, $\tau\sim f(.;\psiv)$ with unknown $\psiv$, and $\nv\sim \mathcal{N}(\muv,\Sigmab)$ stands for the speckle\footnote{\textcolor{black}{In this setting, $\thev$ includes $\psiv$.
+The case of an assumed known $\psiv$ can lead to a mismatch scenario, which is illustrated in \cite{mennad2018slepian}.}}.

 In the presence of missing values, a commonly used trick is to apply the chain rule formula in order to reduce it to a classic case, which is the Gaussian distribution presented above.
 In this case the complete data reads $\{{\xbo}_{,j},{\xbm}_{,j}, \tau_j\}_j$ and the surrogate function reads